Simply Business homepage

 What Are the Most Common Types of Small Business Cyberattacks?

-These days, cybersecurity for small businesses is more critical than ever.
-Before taking steps to improve your cybersecurity, ensure that you understand where your business is vulnerable, and be aware of the most common threats.
+These days, cybersecurity for small businesses IT is more critical than ever.
+Before taking steps to improve your cybersecurity, consider a cybersecurity assessment to help ensure you understand where your business is vulnerable, and be aware of the most common threats.

 1. Phishing scams.